WVAH-TV: Transition to local HD

 WCHS and WVAH started the switch over to high definition in June 2012 by first installing a new HD Master Control room.
 In July 2012, the station started to remove the set from the studio that was installed in the late 1990s.
 The old news desk, backdrop, monitors, and the chroma key wall were moved to a small conference room in the station until the transition to HD news was completed.
 In late July 2012, the new set arrived from Devlin Design Group based out of Crested Butte, Colorado.
 During the months of August and September, the new set was installed.
 On September 29, 2012, WCHS and WVAH became the third and fourth stations in the market to launch high definition newscasts.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WVAH-TV discontinued regular programming on its analog signal, over VHF channel 11, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 19.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 11.
+WVAH-TV ended regular programming on its analog signal, over VHF channel 11, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 19, using virtual channel 11.

 As part of the SAFER Act, WVAH-TV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.